Vicki Belo: Career

 Belo began her medical practice by opening a dermatology clinic in 1990 at the Medical Towers in Makati.
 She offered services in laser surgeries and the liposuction technique she learned from her training in Thailand.
 The clinic later grew to the Belo Medical Group, with Belo being the company's founder, president, and medical director.

 Belo's aggressive marketing of her business was seen as some as unethical by medical community but Belo reasons that the services she offered are elective.

 Belo attributes two actresses to the rise of her business' popularity in the 2000s.
 Regine Velasquez and Rosanna Roces.
 Belo treated Velasquez's bacne using glycolic acid.
 Velasquez was a referral of her then brother-in-law.
 The actress later thanked Belo publicly on national television.
 The second actress, Roces flaunted the result of her liposuction from Belo.

 The Belo Medical Group introduced HydraFacial treatment in the Philippines in February 2008.
 It also offers botox treatment and dermal fillers.

 Belo holds the role of CEO and medical director of the Belo Medical Group.
 The company has been a partner with the Department of Tourism (DOT) to help promote medical tourism in the Philippines.

 In July 2024, the Court of Appeals' Special Fourth Division issued a 35‐page decision holding that the Belo Medical Group was guilty of constructive dismissal and directing the company to pay a former employee, in back wages.

 Personal life

 Belo was married to businessman Atom Henares.
 They had two children; a son and a daughter.
 The couple later ended their marriage.
 In February 2018, Belo attended the outdoor Tagaytay wedding of Henares and Swiss national Nathalie Küpfer.

 She married Hayden Kho in Paris in 2017.
 The couple have a daughter who was born in 2015.

 During the COVID-19 pandemic in the early 2020s, Belo started being involved in TikTok and YouTube.
-She initially produced content in fashion and dance stopping as it conflicts with her persona as a doctor.
-She later transitioned to making content related to dermatology and cosmetic surgery in TikTok garnering 1.4 million followers by 2021.
+She initially produced content in fashion and dance but stopped as it conflicted with her public persona as a doctor.
+She later transitioned to making content related to dermatology and cosmetic surgery in TikTok, garnering 1.4 million followers by 2021.